 A text or a written script

-- The copy in those emails needs to be revised.
+• The copy in those emails needs revision.

 Did I write this post as a copywriter or a content writer?